 His pastoral experience began as Assistant Curate of St. Mary and St. Nicolas, Spalding in 1991 when Henry served as an assistant in a large town parish church, in various rural parish churches in the fens of southeastern Lincolnshire, and as a part-time hospital chaplain.
 He was later installed as Vicar of St. Aidan’s, Cleethorpes, an inner-city parish in Northeast Lincolnshire.
 St. Aidan’s was identified as an Urban Priority Area, an area of special economic and social need.
 Henry was also a regular speaker on BBC Radio Humberside’s Pause for Thought.
 Returning to the United States on September 11, 2001, Henry was appointed the Rector of St. Mary’s Episcopal Church, Haddon Heights, a previously troubled parish church.
 He sacrificially led the people in a return to orthodox, biblical Christianity.

-Henry was ordained priest in the Church of England in 1992 and is now canonically resident in the Missionary Diocese of Convocation of Anglicans in North America (CANA) East, Church of Nigeria (Anglican Communion) since October 2013.
+Henry was ordained priest in the Church of England in 1992 and is now canonically resident in the Anglican Diocese of the Living Word, Anglican Church in North America (ACNA), since October 2013.
 Henry was appointed Canon Theologian for the Diocese in December 2014.